ryuuart/long-nguyen-portfolio-2024/web/site/src/content/portfolio/manawave.md

 This is because I was relying on the WebAnimations API and CSS to handle looping animations.
 It turned out that this API relied on using keyframes and CSS animations under the hood.
 This made _continual and infinite_ animations very difficult.
 The truth is, I viewed the problem incorrectly.
 CSS animations and keyframes solve a subset of animation problems that begin and end.
 Another name for _continual and infinite_ animations are actually physics simulations.
 They run under a render loop that updates its animation state over time in the simulation.
 No matter what I did, the WebAnimations API wouldn't be able to support this use case.
 I chose the WebAnimations API because the animation and render logic would happen _off the main thread_ and leverage hardware acceleration using the GPU.

-I supported animating in any situation possible by creating abstractions for a `Simulation`.
+I supported animating in any situation possible by creating abstractions for a "physics" `Simulation`.
 I developed `step` function that would advance the `Simulation` state.
 The main drawback is now I have to handle the complexities of the browser render pipeline and main thread.

 ## Solving Performance